Australian Nature Stories

 I want to share some of Australian Nature Stories for kids that I have found.
 These stories are stories about the animals as they are found in nature .
 They are not silly personified stories.

 Australian Nature Story Collection.
-These charming stories will teach about Australian habitats and ecosystems, the life cycle of insects and birds, changes to plants over the seasons, the devastation of bushfires, the importance of nature conservation, and the splashes of waves on a beach.
+These charming stories from Amy Mack’s Bushland Stories and a range of other classic nature writers will teach about Australian habitats,ecosystems, the life cycle of insects and birds, changes to plants over the seasons, the devastation of bushfires, the importance of nature conservation, and the splashes of waves on a beach.
+I’ve picked out the best of these collections (and left out the boring ones).

 Some other titles I would recommend are: